This post may contain affiliate links which help support Girls Can Grill.

 While 3-2-1 is a great overall method.
 It’s also just an estimate.

-As a growing pitmaster, you’re going to learn that variables, like weather, can make your cook a little different every time.
+As a growing pitmaster, you’ll learn that variables, like weather, can make your cook a little different every time.

 For instance, the 3-2-1 method works best, if you have your smoker honed in at 225F degrees.
 However, that temp might fluctuate.
 If it’s windy out, wind gusts might fuel your fire to burn a little hotter.
 If it’s cold out and you have a thinner grill, it may be a little harder to keep your temp up.